 If a tumor is producing catecholamines, the doctor will prescribe medication to help control the symptoms they cause.
 For example, alpha-adrenergic blockers, such as phenoxybenzamine (Dibenzyline), are commonly used to lower blood pressure.
 Beta-blockers, such as propranolol (Inderal), may be used to control a fast or irregular pulse.
-Beta-blockers should be used with caution and under the direction of an expert in endocrinology.
+Beta-blockers should be used with caution and under the direction of an expert in endocrinology, which is the area of medicine focusing on the body's hormone system.
 Certain treatments can cause dangerous levels of catecholamines to be released, so patients may be given a combination of hormone-blocking drugs before and during these treatments.
 This kind of drug therapy is continued after other treatments if catecholamine-related symptoms are still occurring.
 Metyrosine (Demser) is another medication that may be used to lower blood pressure and reduce other related symptoms.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-A surgical oncologist is a doctor who specializes in cancer surgery.
+A surgical oncologist is a doctor who specializes in surgical removal of a tumor.
 When it is possible, completely removing the entire tumor is the standard first treatment.
 For people with a head and neck paraganglioma that does not produce catecholamines, “watchful waiting” may be recommended instead.
 This means active treatment only starts if symptoms develop.